Pakistan's Imran Khan visits Kashmir, vows to stand by 'victims of Indian oppression' | DW | 14.08.2019

-Pakistan Prime Minister Imran Khan pledged to stand by "Kashmiri brothers" as India moves to downgrade their special status.
-Khan travelled to the Pakistani-controlled parts of Kashmir for Pakistan's independence day.
+Prime Minister Imran Khan pledged to stand by "Kashmiri brothers" as India moves to downgrade their special status.
+Khan traveled to the Pakistani-controlled parts of Kashmir to mark Pakistan's independence day.

-Amid the latest crisis between Pakistan and India, Pakistani Prime Minister Imran Khan pledged to support the struggle for self-determination in Indian-controlled Kashmir on Wednesday.
+Amid the latest crisis between Pakistan and India, Pakistani Prime Minister Imran Khan on Wednesday pledged to support the struggle for self-determination in Indian-controlled Kashmir.

 "Independence Day is an opportunity for great happiness, but today we are saddened by the plight of our Kashmiri brothers in occupied Jammu and Kashmir who are victims of Indian oppression," Khan said in a statement ahead of the trip.